 Choose CIDR Ranges

-Choosing Classless Inter-Domain Routing (CIDR) ranges is an essential part of the VPC peering process, required to ensure that data can transfer successfully between Redpanda and your cloud provider.
-Redpanda supports the RFC 1918 standard for IP addresses.
-RFC 1918 addresses are used in private networks, which are not available, or reachable, from the internet.
+Choosing appropriate Classless Inter-Domain Routing (CIDR) ranges is essential for successful VPC peering between Redpanda and your cloud provider.
+Redpanda uses RFC 1918 private IP address ranges, which are not accessible from the internet.

 Prerequisites

-• VPC network: Before setting up a peering connection in Redpanda Cloud, you must have another VPC to which Redpanda can connect.
+VPC or virtual network (VNet): Before setting up a peering connection in Redpanda Cloud, you must have another VPC or VNet to which Redpanda can connect.
 If you do not already have a network, create one in your cloud provider.

-Consider adding an rp- prefix to the VPC name to indicate that the VPC is for deploying a Redpanda cluster.
+Consider adding an rp- prefix to the VPC or VNet name to indicate that it is for deploying a Redpanda cluster.

 What are CIDRs?